officelearn/azure-docs.sv-se/articles/blockchain/workbench/data-powerbi.md

     ![Navigatör](./media/data-powerbi/navigator.png)

 7. Välj de vyer som du vill ta med.
-I demonstrationssyfte, inkluderar vi **vwContractAction**, som innehåller information om de åtgärder som har ägt rum på ett kontrakt.
+For demonstration purposes, we include **vwContractAction**, which provides details on the actions that have taken place on a contract.

     ![Välja vyer](./media/data-powerbi/select-views.png)